Save 8%! Use SECRET8 discount code

 Social structural factors include concepts such as poverty, unemployment, and housing conditions.
 They determine access to education, recreation facilities, and medical services among other things.

-Organisational components include the nature of community and workplace, as well as family structures.
+Organisational components include the nature of community, workplace, and family structures.

 The concept of resources includes material, social and human resources that are available to support health and well-being.